This is the song that doesn't end...Yes, it goes on and on, my friend... in your head.

 Poul Anderson's After Doomsday features a song, "The Battle of Brandobar", written to be a peculiar form of Ear Worm.
 The rhythm and rhyme of the song are carefully put together so it suffers little if any distortion when passed from singer to singer: "A space-hand who had never heard of Kandemir or Earth would still get their names correct when he sang what to him was just a lively drinking song.
 Only those precise vocables would sound right."
 This is essential, because the song is intended to let scattered Earthpeople know, "Hey, there's a bunch of Earthmen here."

-Another Older Than Radio example is H. H. Munro, a.k.a.
+H. H. Munro, a.k.a.
 Saki's "Cousin Teresa", in which a song containing the jaunty refrain "Cousin Teresa takes out Caesar, Fido, Jock, and the big borzoi." becomes an immense popular hit ("big-drum business on the two syllables of bor-zoi.
 It's immense.").
 The ensuing popularity of this absurd Ear Worm serves as a satire on the public obsession with trivia.

 The Do-Da-De-Da-Da Code by Robert Rankin has a throw-away line in chapter 37 in a passage where everyone's fingers are poised for the last big number of a gig, "Fingers, Fingers, fingers.
 Fingers of Jonny's left hand on the neck of the wondrous guitar.
 Fingers of Andi Evans on the big buttons of the big recording equipment.
 Fingers of tom Gripping his drumsticks.
 Fingers of Gaz on the mic.
 A finger on the trigger.
 Two fingers of redeye from the optic.
 A finger of fudge is just enough."
 That last part is from the Cadbury's jingle that goes: